matthewomccorkle/matthewomccorkle.github.io/cv.md

 ### EXPERIENCE
 ---
 President of LLC <div align="right">2016 - 2020</div>
-•	Founded and directed a liquid dispense service company providing draft beer, wine, coffee, and more by delivering on-tap solutions for 47 clients internationally.
+- Founded and directed a liquid dispense service company providing draft beer, wine, coffee, and more by delivering on-tap solutions for 47 clients internationally.<br>
-•	Pioneered the company’s strategic vision and mission, building all necessary operational and financial infrastructure to drive sustainable growth and development resulting in quarterly sales in excess of $150K.
+- Pioneered the company’s strategic vision and mission, building all necessary operational and financial infrastructure to drive sustainable growth and development resulting in quarterly sales in excess of $150K.

 U.S. Army	2009 – 2018
-•	Championed program management as the Schools Program Coordinator, instituting the standards for scheduling, reporting, and planning career education opportunities for a Battalion of 400+ personnel.
+- Championed program management as the Schools Program Coordinator, instituting the standards for scheduling, reporting, and planning career education opportunities for a Battalion of 400+ personnel. <br>
-•	Orchestrated the organizational ammunition and land program, liaising with all relevant entities on Fort Bliss to procure land, shelter, and ammunition used to train 400+ personnel.
+- Orchestrated the organizational ammunition and land program, liaising with all relevant entities on Fort Bliss to procure land, shelter, and ammunition used to train 400+ personnel. <br>
-•	Acted as the Sexual Harassment Assault Response and Prevention Coordinator, leading team training around relevant strategies and advocating for victim rights to 400+ soldiers in 3 different countries.
+- Acted as the Sexual Harassment Assault Response and Prevention Coordinator, leading team training around relevant strategies and advocating for victim rights to 400+ soldiers in 3 different countries. <br>
-•	Served as a mid-level career leader; supervised 54 personnel in a high-hazard, high-energy team environment.
+- Served as a mid-level career leader; supervised 54 personnel in a high-hazard, high-energy team environment. <br>
-•	Received 13 awards for service and excellence.
+- Received 13 awards for service and excellence.

 ### EDUCATION
 ---
-Fullstack Academy Cybersecurity Analytics Bootcamp	 2022 Full-time, immersive cyber security program designed to train in advanced red team/blue team skills and use of security tools.
+**Fullstack Academy Cybersecurity Analytics Bootcamp**	 2022 Full-time, immersive cyber security program designed to train in advanced red team/blue team skills and use of security tools.<br>
-University of Arizona	2018
+**University of Arizona**	2018
 Bachelor of Arts in Entrepreneurship 	 Summa Cum Laude